TIPS

 Distinguishing Crochet from Knitting

-To begin crocheting, you need only a few basic tools: a crochet hook as well as yarn or thread.
-Crochet hooks are also available in different sizes, and their materials include steel, aluminum, bamboo, and plastic material.
+To begin the process, you need only a few basic tools: a crochet hook as well as yarn or thread.
+Hooks are also available in different sizes, and their materials include steel, aluminum, bamboo, and plastic material.
 The size of the hook selected varies with the type of yarn used and with the thickness of the work to be produced.
 Cloths also differ one from the other, from cotton to woolen to silky yarn and thread blends totality makes it possible to knit virtually anything.

 Advanced Techniques and Patterns